maciejPaluszkiewicz/rsschool-cv/cv.md

 ### About me:
 I am flexible and easily adaptable, full of ideas and ready to improvise if needed.
 As a perfectionist I love to be well prepared and plan everything before starting working on a project, to eliminate as many surprises as possible.
 My main strengths are creativity and aesthetic skills, I have lots of hobbies and many of them are connected to artistic talent and handicrafts.
 I like to work with people, as a supportive and friendly team mate, also as a fast-growing mentee.
 Team leading experience has improved my problem and conflict solving skills.
 I never hesitate to ask questions to make everything clear.

+### Skills:
+* :star::star::star: JavaScript ES6
+* :star::star::small_orange_diamond: React
+* :star::small_orange_diamond::small_orange_diamond: Redux
+* :star::star::star: GraphicDesign
+* :star::star::small_orange_diamond: GIT
+* :star::star::small_orange_diamond: SQL
+* :star::small_orange_diamond::small_orange_diamond:Java
+* :star::small_orange_diamond::small_orange_diamond:Python

+### Experience:

+* **Junior software developer - Codecool (from 2018)**
+  * Used React and Redux to implement single page applications.
+  * Developed and maintained internal company software projects.
+  * Gained knowledge about modern frontend technologies.
+  * Collaborated with development team in agile environment.
+  * Played mentor role for beginner programmers.

+* **Graphic designer (2016-2017)**
+  * Created graphic design materials based on briefs provided.
+  * Produced leaflets, brochures, banners.
+  * Designed free hand drawing artwork solutions.

+* **Air freight sales executive (2006-2016)**
+  * Negotiated trade agreements with companies.
+  * Optimized customers’ supply chains on international market.
+  * Developed and maintained relationships with business partners.
+  * Increased company income by acquisition of business opportunities in accordance with marketing strategy.